h44z/wg-portal/docs/documentation/configuration/overview.md

 ## Mail

 Options for configuring email notifications or sending peer configurations via email.
+By default, emails will only be sent to peers that have a valid user record linked.
+To send emails to all peers that have a valid email-address as user-identifier, set `allow_peer_email` to `true`.

 ### `host`
 - **Default:** `127.0.0.1`